dedewiweka/snippets/readme.md

 ### Support and Contact

-For more information and details about my work please visit [My Website](https://dede.wiweka.com/).
+For more information and details about my work please visit [My Development Website](https://dede.wiweka.com/development).

 ### Snippet List